Britt Marie Hermes: Early life, education and career

 Hermes was born and grew up in California, and in 2002 graduated from Oak Park High School in Ventura County, California.
 Hermes has said that she became interested in natural medicine while in high school to treat her psoriasis, and that "A bad experience with a doctor as a teen pushed her to pursue a career in naturopathic medicine".
 In 2006, she graduated from San Diego State University with a bachelor's degree in psychology (magna cum laude) and earned membership in the Phi Beta Kappa honor society.

 Hermes received her N.D. in 2011 from Bastyr University in Kenmore, Washington.
 She was first licensed as a Naturopathic Physician in Washington state, where she then completed a one-year residency at a naturopathic clinic in Seattle focused on pediatrics and family medicine.
 Prior to graduating from the N.D. program, Hermes travelled to Ghana and Nicaragua with other students from Bastyr to provide naturopathic care to rural communities.

 Hermes moved to Tucson, Arizona, where she practiced until 2014 using the title “naturopathic medical doctor.”
 There she worked in an outpatient naturopathic clinic.
 She had a Federal DEA number that allowed her to prescribe controlled substances.
 And in her practice, she prescribed drugs and ordered tests like X-rays, MRIs, and blood work.
 After witnessing illegal and unethical treatments of cancer patients and discerning that such practices were common in her field, due to poor education and low professional standards, she decided to leave the practice of naturopathy.

 While Hermes was working for Michael Uzick, Uzick was given a letter of reprimand by the Arizona Naturopathic Physicians Board of Examiners for administering Ukrain that he obtained from an unregistered source.
 Hermes characterized this disciplinary action as a "token punishment" and a "slap on the wrist."

 In 2016, Hermes earned an MSc in biomedicine at the University of Kiel in Germany specialising in the mammalian microbiome.
 In 2022, Hermes completed her PhD at Kiel in evolutionary genomics and the skin microbiome, studying the signatures of co-adoptation between microbes that are living on humans and the human genome.

 Hermes was joint winner of the 2018 John Maddox Prize, awarded by Sense about Science.
 As an "early career researcher 'in recognition of her advocacy and writing on evidence-based medicine'".
 Judge Colin Blakemore stated that "Hermes's story is one of exceptional courage".

-After completing her PhD, Hermes became a post-doctoral researcher at the Max Plank Institute in the section of evolutionary medicine.
+After completing her PhD, Hermes became a post-doctoral researcher at the Max Planck Institute in the section of evolutionary medicine.